 Double check your policy coverage.
 Assess whether you need to add additional policies or adjust your current policies to ensure your business is fully protected against closure, damage or downtime over the winter season.

-Any type of emergency is chaotic, so it's important to have a contingency plan in place and prepare for the worst case scenarios.
+It's important to have a contingency plan in place.
 Know the basics in case an emergency does transpire, such as your business insurance contact details and policy number and where your premise stopcock is.

 Ensure you have quick and easy access to important contact information for time sensitive situations.
 Write down, or save onto your phone, your water networks emergency contact number.
 You can find your water networks emergency contact number here.